Windows OS Hub

 • At least one server with the Remote Desktop Session Host role in the farm.

-We will create a high available RDCB configuration of two servers.
+We will create a highly available RDCB configuration of two servers.
 Both of them will have the RD Connection role and SQL Server installed.
 High availability and disaster recovery of the SQL Server database will be provided by the SQL Server Always On Availability group.

 High Availability Remote Desktop Connection Broker on Windows Server 2019